josephworks/BungeeSpigot/README.md

 ## Installation

+1. Remove your commands.yml
+2. add the latest commands.yml from https://github.com/josephworks/BungeeSpigot/releases to your server's root directory

 ## Dependencies per Command

 > Note: You must have the defined dependency for each command if you want it to work